sonam-git/NOSQL_Social_Netework_API/README.md

 4. Implemented functionality to add or remove friends from a user's friend list through dedicated endpoints.
 5. Throughly tested the API endpoints using Postman, ensuring they are properly functioning.
 6. Collaborated extensively with HTTP requests and processed JSON-formatted data.
-7. Safeguarded sensitive data by utilizing environment variables and storing them securely in .env files.

 ### Continued Development:
 1. Implement additional features to enhance the user experience.
 2. Improve error handling and response messaging for better user feedback.